 |

-| Accomodations in Les Saintes |
+Sleeping in Les Saintes |

-devastated Les Saintes in November 2004, the choice of
+the earthquake that devastated Les Saintes in November

-euros a night depending on season and type of room.
+depending on season and room type.

 One way to be immersed in the reality of Les Saintes and